 Although culture is somewhat intangible and difficult to define, a positive workplace culture is undeniably an essential element of any successful organisation.
-Associate Partner – Audit, Todd Dewey, discusses how auditors go about defining and auditing organisational culture.
+Our Audit team discuss how auditors go about defining and auditing organisational culture.

 In recent years, and in response to ongoing corporate failings, international regulators have been increasing the focus on Boards and Senior Management, assessing their ability to articulate and evidence appropriate corporate culture and conduct management.